A complete index of cultural wedding traditions across 30+ communities

 Nigerian weddings (Yoruba)

-Yoruba weddings often span multiple ceremonies: the introduction, the engagement, the traditional wedding, and the white wedding (Western-style).
+In my experience, Yoruba weddings often span multiple ceremonies: the introduction, the engagement, the traditional wedding, and the white wedding (Western-style).
 The bride traditionally wears aso oke (handwoven fabric) and a gele (head wrap).
 The aso ebi tradition has families and guests wearing matching fabrics.
 The exchange of gifts between families is central.

 Ethiopian weddings (Orthodox Christian)